austin-sa-wang/job-application-tracker/README.md

 1. Use customized css rules for show&hide instead of the default Twitter Bootstrap "dropdown-menu" class
 2. The element which gets toggled does not close (toggle close) itself when clicked on.
 This element should be identified with the `toggled-display-area` directive

+Instead of replacing the official library with a custom build, this component is segregated into its own module at `components/toggledDisplayDirective.js`.

 Framework, Library, Tooling
 ------
 AngularJS, AngularJS UI Bootstrap, Twitter Bootstrap, Bower, Grunt